A safe, reliable and environmentally sound way to store and generate electricity.

 - • Reduces pollution and carbon emissions*.

-- • Uses minimal water annually.
+- • Consumes minimal water annually.

 - • Has no adverse effects on local fish or wildlife.